JADE-V-V/JADE/docs/source/_build/html/_sources/usage/installation.rst.txt

 Once Anaconda is set up, proceed with the following steps to complete JADE installation:

 #.
-Visit [link github JADE] and download the latest JADE release as a .zip folder;
+Visit `JADE GitHub repository <https://github.com/dodu94/JADE>`_ and download the latest JADE release as a .zip folder;
 #.
 Extract the .zip into a folder of choice (from now on ``<JADE_root>``);
 #.
 Rename the folder containing the different Python modules as 'Code' (``<JADE_root>\Code``);
    Your folders structure at this point should look like this: